lando/dotnet/docs/team.md

 ---
-description: Learn about the team that made VitePress Default Theme Plus.
+description: Learn about the team that made the Dotnet plugin for Lando.
 layout: page
 title: Team
 ---